DocsaidLab/DocAligner/README.md

     - **MIDV-2020:**
       Visit their respective links and follow the download instructions.

+    - **SmartDoc 2015:**
+      Visit their respective links and follow the download instructions.

     - **Indoor Scenes & CORD v0:**
       Visit their respective links and follow the download instructions.